 In the secondary node, after configuring the external database, stop all the components, except the License Manager server.
 The Solution Manager is not meant to be used on a cluster, only the License Manager is.

-In the load balancer of your organization, configure the two License Managers on an active-passive configuration.
+Configure the two License Managers on an active-passive configuration.
 By default, the License Manager runs on the port 10091.

 To detect if the primary License Manager server is up, send a GET request to

 https://<Solution Manager host>:10091/pingLicenseManager(see Ping to Solution Manager Server for more details).
 If the server is up and configured correctly, this endpoint returns the HTTP code 200.
 Otherwise, the request fails.